Holly Holy Day

 Organised by The King’s Guard of the Sealed Knot, it’s been an annual tradition for the Sealed Knot for more than 40 years and 2018 promises to see another great event, with the armies marching into the town centre and parading in the main square before heading down to Mill Island for a battle re-enactment featuring muskets, pike, and cannon!

-The parade will start at approximately 12 noon from the top of Welsh Row and proceed to Nantwich Square.
+The parade will start at approximately 12.45pm from the top of Welsh Row and proceed to Nantwich Square.

 The wreath laying ceremony will be at 1.30pm.

-The troops will then move to Mill Island for the re-enactment of the Battle at 2.00pm.
+The troops will then move to Mill Island for the re-enactment of the Battle which will start at 2.00pm.